 Buffalo Grass - Supreme

 Buffalo Supreme grass seed is a three-way blend of top rated Bowie Buffalo grass seed, Cody Buffalo grass seed, and Sundance Buffalo Grass seed.
 This Buffalo grass blend is comprised of two leading Buffalo grass cultivars on the market today and is designed to create a better turf density.
 Buffalo grass seed can be used for natural looking golf course roughs, roadside plantings, airport landscaping, parkland, and of course home lawn where low maintenance is desired.
 In fact, Buffalograss turf can be left unmowed and it will only reach a maximum height of approximately 6 inches.
-Supreme Buffalo grass seed is a great choice for creating a natural turf that requires few inputs and is easy-to-maintain which is perfect for xeriscaping.
+Supreme Buffalo grass seed is a great choice for creating a natural, drought tolerant turf that requires few inputs and is easy-to-maintain which is perfect for xeriscaping.

 This Buffalo Supreme grass seed blend is dense enough to reduce weed encroachment, due to its excellent stolon development and some rhizomes which spread across the ground to create new Buffalo grass and keep weeds out.
 However, if you are looking for a prairie meadow look and want to add wildflowers to your Buffalograss blend, no problem!
 You do not have to mow Buffalo grass; however, mowing once or twice a year to remove old growth in early spring or late summer, will produce the best results and keep these low maintenance areas looking their best.
 For greater turf density, mow more frequently.
 The more you mow, the more dense the turf becomes and will produce a fairly dense sod and a high quality turf that is extremely drought and heat tolerant.